-- 1. Looked-after children and children who were previously looked after, , including those children who appear to have been in state care outside England, but ceased to be so as a result of being adopted. (see note 2) - 2.
+- Looked-after children and children who were previously looked, including those children who appear to have been in state care outside England, but ceased to be so as a result of being adopted (see note 2) - 2.
 Families who have exceptional medical or social needs that make it essential that their child attends St John's School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family. (see note 3) - 3.
-Children attending Speen CE School at the time allocations are made - 4.
-Children with a normal home address in the catchment area (see note 4) and with a sibling (see note 5) on the roll of the school or Speen CE School in Year R Year 2 at the time allocations are made, and are expected to be on the school roll or Speen CE school roll at the time of the proposed admission, or who have already been offered a place to start in the current academic year at the school or Speen CE School. - 5.
-Children with a normal home address in the catchment area. - 6.
-Children with a normal home address outside the catchment area and with a sibling attending the school or Speen CE School in Year R Year 2 at the time allocations are made, and are expected to be on the school roll or Speen CE school roll at the time of the proposed admission, or who have already been offered a place to start in the current academic year at the school or Speen CE School. - 7.
-Other children.
+For the main point of entry: Siblings (See Note 5) of children who are attending the school or Speen CE School in Year R Year 6 at the time allocations are made, and are expected to be on the school roll or Speen CE School roll at the time of the proposed admission, or who have already been offered a place to start in the current academic year at the school or Speen CE School.

+For immediate in-year admission, after the normal point of entry: Siblings of children who are in Year R to Year 6 at either the school or Speen CE School at the time of admission to the school.